 We at Climb work hard to send out funds as quickly as possible, after the school has provided confirmation of attendance.
 Given that this process can take some time, we always suggest that you have enough savings to cover your expenses for the first month you attend your program.

-Your success is paramount to Climb Credit, we want you to have every opportunity to achieve your goals!
-If you are still unsure about how much you should borrower for living expenses, remember that you can always reach out to us via phone or email!
+Your success is paramount to us—we want you to have every opportunity to achieve your goals!
+If you’re still unsure about how much you should borrow for living expenses, remember that you can always contact Climb Credit via live chat, email, or phone!